Graduate Application Information

 - 1-2 semesters (minimum of 4 credits total) of inorganic (General) chemistry with lab

 - 1 semester of biochemistry

-- must be at least 3 credits upper division or intermediate level course.
-Marquette University's College of Health Sciences offers BISC 3213 Biochemistry (4 credits) Fall, Spring, and Summer semesters.
+- Must be at least 3 credits.
+Marquette University's College of Health Sciences offers BISC 3213 Biochemistry (4 credits).
 Please click here for the Marquette University undergraduate bulletin.
-If not taking the biochemistry PA pre-requisite course at Marquette, the course should contain similar content as BISC 3213 Biochemistry
+If not taking the biochemistry course at Marquette, the course should contain similar content as BISC 3213 Biochemistry.

 - 1 semester of social science (psychology recommended)

 - Minimum of 200 hours of patient contact and other health care experience.